vic-ma/howtodismantle.github.io/_posts/2025-04-02-Peakboard-Meets-Shelly-Building-a-Smart-Dashboard-for-Tracking-Temperature-and-Humidity.md

 ![image](/assets/2025-04-02/090.png)

 The last thing we need to do, is to store the current values on a regular basis into the list.
-For thta purpose we set up a timer that is triggered every 10 minutes and takes the value from the data flow and just appends in on the list.
+For that purpose we set up a timer that is triggered every 10 minutes and takes the value from the data flow and just appends in on the list.
 That's all we need to do.

 ![image](/assets/2025-04-02/100.png)